poopeepoop/Eaglercraft1.8.8-Singleplayer-Multiplayer-/README.md

 Contains pretty much everything actual minecraft 1.8.8 has

 # How to launch game in browser:
-1. Download the zip file.
+1. Download the zip file (click that green "code" button in the top right corner and click download zip).

-2. Open the zip in your files.
+2. Right click the zip in your files and click extract all.

 3. Find the eaglercraft1.8.8.html file.